Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Warded by the Weave

 At level 3, you wrap the threads of magic around you, distorting the fabric of space to protect you from blows.
-After you use the Block reaction (and take the triggering damage), gain absorption equal to the roll of your Block reaction.
+After you use the Block reaction, until the end of the current turn, after you lose life, gain that much absorption.

 ## Thread Twisting.